ncsa/bhr-site/README.md

         'local_networks':               ['10.0.0.0/8'],
     }

-unauthenticated\_limited\_query enables:
+The unauthenticated\_limited\_query setting enables:

-    * the /bhr/limited/query and /bhr/limited/list pages
+* The /bhr/limited/query and /bhr/limited/list pages
-    * the /bhr/api/query\_limited api endpoint
+* The /bhr/api/query\_limited api endpoint
-    * the /bhr/publist.csv feed.
+* The /bhr/publist.csv feed.

 These do not require authentication but return a subset of the fields.